Data Streams

 Audio

-Audio recording is disabled in the Neon Companion app by default and can be enabled in the settings.
+Audio recording is disabled in the Neon Companion app by default and can be enabled in Companion App main page.

 Movement (IMU Data)